Jordan's Principle

 A legal rule

 Since the ruling, the CHRT has issued a number of follow-up orders about Jordan's Principle.
-In May 2017, the CHRT ordered that the needs of each individual child must be considered, to ensure the following is taken into account under Jordan's Principle:

 What we are doing